Mauro Bogado

-Mauro Bogado (born 31 May 1985 in San Martín, Buenos Aires) is an Argentine football player, who plays as a midfielder, who plays for Platense.
+Mauro Bogado (born 31 May 1985) is an Argentine footballer who plays as a midfielder for Platense.

 Career

 Bogado began his career in 2006 with Argentinos Juniors.
 In 2008, he spent some time on loan to 2nd division side Instituto before returning to Argentinos.

-In 2010 Bogado was signed by Chilean side Everton de Viña del Mar on a six-month loan deal.
+In 2010, Bogado was signed by Chilean side Everton de Viña del Mar on a six-month loan deal.